xavigu/ClothesStore/README.md

 ### Deployment

-To deploy your github repository to heroku hosting you need execute the command `git push heroku master`
+To deploy your github repository to netlify hosting you only need push to master branch